GoogleChrome/chrome-app-codelab/lab2_basic/README.md

 ## Debug, fix, and reload app.

->Tip: If you have enabled Developer mode in chrome://extensions, packaged apps can be inspected and debugged by Chrome Developer Tools just like any standard web page:
+>Tip: If you have enabled Developer mode in chrome://extensions, your apps can be inspected and debugged using the Chrome Developer Tools just like any standard web page:
 >
 >* Right-click on page, select Inspect Element.
 >
 >* For the background page which doesn't have UI, you can go to chrome://extensions and click on Inspect Views...

-1. Change the text "Hello world" to "My first packaged app" in index.html.
+1. Change the text "Hello world" to "My first app" in index.html.

 1. Change the main.js background page to create two windows instead of one.
 Don't bother to create another html.
 For now, you can open index.html on both.